 He learns different concepts like numbers, counting and even his ABCs.
 He’s also learned to read and write a bit—he’s been sitting, eating yogurt and listening patiently to Dr. Seuss’ “Hop on Pop.”
 He flips a page each time the narration stops, and he hears a beep in the receiver of his headphones indicating that it’s time to turn the page.

 Reynelle said her son had been at Sheltering Arms since he was 9 months old.
 She loved the school.
-Her eldest son, 10-year-old Royal, started at Sheltering Arms when he was Reysen’s age.
-But, Royal’s still close to his little brother now.
+Her eldest son, Royal, six years older than Reysen, started at Sheltering Arms when he was Reysen’s age.
+But, Royal’s still close to his little brother.
 He’s upstairs at the Paul L. Dunbar Elementary School.